opengisch/QField-docs/documentation/how-to/decorations.en.md

 **Example of a more complex title:**

-You can combine static text with variables and functions to create an even more descriptive title.
+You can combine static text with variables and functions to create a more detailed title.

 Code snippet